oktadev/okta-blog/_source/_posts/2020-08-14-spring-gateway-patterns.md

 }
 ```

-Add a package `controller` and the controller `src/main/java/com.okta.developer.gateway.controller.GreetingController`.
-The controller will allow to test the login without having configured any routes yet.
+Add a package `controller` and the controller class `src/main/java/com/okta/developer/gateway/controller/GreetingController.java`.
+The controller will allow us to test the login without having configured any routes yet.

 ```java
 package com.okta.developer.gateway.controller;